Skip to main content

 Cold Front Passage and Fire Growth.
 This graphic displays the frequency of fire growth events and their position with respect to position of the associated cold front.

-Analysis of locations for fire growth with respect to cold frontal passage and generally breakdown of high pressure ridge.
+The above graphics are an analysis of locations for fire growth with respect to cold frontal passage and general breakdown of a high-pressure ridge.
 CFA is after the cold front passage, CFB is before cold front passage, WSL is warm sector of Low, and WS is warm sector of departing High.

 Foehn or Downslope Winds